Comprehensive Truck Management Program

 As part of the CTMP, the Port seeks to increase its maritime safety and security domain awareness, outreach capabilities, and general knowledge of the trucking entities and trucking operations conducted on Seaport property.
 To this achieve this goal, the Port is implementing a Port Registry.
 The Port Registry has two components:

-- A Secure Truck Enrollment Program (STEP) Agreement to be filed by the LMC engaged in drayage activities at the Seaport; and
+- A Secure Truck Enrollment Program (STEP) Agreement to be filed by the Licensed Motor Carrier (LMC) engaged in drayage activities at the Seaport; and

 - A registry (database) of LMC, truck, and truck driver information